Perth solar panel installation: what size system do you need?

 - Total useful self-consumption: 6–10 kWh during solar hours

 A battery changes the equation.
-With a battery, excess solar gets stored for evening use instead of exported cheaply.
-This makes larger systems more valuable:
+With one, excess solar gets stored for evening use instead of exported cheaply.
+That makes larger systems more valuable:

 - Without battery: 5–6.6 kW is usually optimal